SysKitTeam/docs-bp/configuration/security/farm-account-not-local-admin.md

 ---
-title: Farm Account is not Local Admin
-description: >-
-  Farm Account is not Local Admin best practices report by SPDocKit determines whether the Farm Admin account is a member of the local administrator group.
+description: Farm Account is not Local Admin best practices report by SPDocKit determines whether the Farm Admin account is a member of the local administrator group.
-author: Aleksandar Draskovic
-date: 21/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Farm Account is not Local Admin